 By far the most common form of lease agreement is Contract Hire.
-This is where you pay a set monthly fee for the van and this covers use of the van up to an agreed mileage allowance, tax and often maintenance and breakdown cover leaving you with peace of mind when driving your van.
+This option allows you to choose the vehicle you want and pay a set monthly fee to use the vehicle for an agreed period and mileage allowance.
+Tax, maintenance and breakdown cover are often included leaving you with peace of mind when driving your vehicle.

 It’s easy to think you have spotted a great deal and sign up without knowing about a lesser well-known option that could actually reward you financially – Finance Lease.